ios-xr/iosxr-ansible/README.md

 local mode module uses Ansible network module to establish SSH connection to the IOS-XR console to run CLI command.

-There are 2 implementions of "local" mode, CLI and NECONF XML.
-And there are 2 options for NETCONF XML, raw and YDK option.
+There are 2 implementions of local mode, CLI and NECONF XML.
+And there are 2 options for NETCONF XML, raw and YDK options.
 The YDK option requires ydk-py python libraries from github.

 There are 3 different ways to access IOS-XR in local mode.
 1.	**CLI console** - connect to IOS-XR console through SSH port 22 and use CLI commands.
-2.	**Raw NETCONF** - connect to IOS-XR console through SSH port 22 and use netconf CLI command to enter NETCONF interactive mode to exchange NETCONF XML construct.
+2.	**Raw NETCONF** - connect to IOS-XR console through SSH port 22 and use **netconf** CLI command to enter NETCONF interactive mode to exchange NETCONF XML construct.
 3.	**YDK NETCONF** - use the Cisco YDK API service to manage IOS-XR device through SSH port 830.